dictionaries

 refactor: make it better

-• I add an assert statement to see what happens to the first dictionary in the test
+• I add an assert_ method to see what happens to the first dictionary in the test

 self.assertEqual(